 Anchor Academy encourages and welcomes treatment teams to visit the campus at any time.
-There are currently no organized visiting hours although it is preferred that appointments and visits are set up through a school administrator.
+There are currently no organized visiting hours although it is preferred that appointments and visits are set up through a school administrator or the students clinician.